python/cpython/Doc/library/struct.rst

 Format Strings
 --------------

-Format strings are the mechanism used to specify the expected layout when packing and unpacking data.
-They are built up from :ref:`format-characters`, which specify the type of data being packed/unpacked.
-In addition, there are special characters for controlling the :ref:`struct-alignment`.
+Format strings describe the data layout when packing and unpacking data.
+They are built up from :ref:`format characters<format-characters>`, which specify the type of data being packed/unpacked.
+In addition, special characters control the :ref:`byte order, size and alignment<struct-alignment>`.
+Each format string consists of an optional prefix character which describes the overall properties of the data and one or more format characters which describe the actual data values and padding.

 .. _struct-alignment: